AiNakow/enako-bot/README.md

-# simple-bot
+# enako-bot

 ## what's this
-My personal bot and the QQ integrated backend
+My personal bot and the QQ integrated backend, for using naga

 ## How to use
 ```bash